AndrasKovacs/staged/rts/RegionGraph3.md

     data Tm = Var Int32 | Lam@Hp Tm | App@Hp Tm Tm
 ```

-This representation is dramatically more efficient than what we get in Haskell
+This representation is far more efficient than what we get in Haskell
 and OCaml.

 - `Var Int32` is a single word, containing two bits for the constructor tag and